thedude0606/manusoptions/DECISIONS.md

 * Streaming data is incorporated into recommendations for real-time updates
 * The UI displays more detailed information for better decision making
 * Performance impact is minimal as the enhanced engine is optimized for real-time processing

+## Comprehensive Debugging and Logging for Recommendation Engine

+Implement detailed debugging and logging in the recommendation engine to diagnose loading issues.

+### Decision

+Add comprehensive debugging and logging to the recommendation engine to diagnose why recommendations aren't loading.

+### Rationale

+* User reported that recommendations aren't loading when expected
+* No clear error messages were being displayed in the UI
+* Difficult to diagnose issues without detailed logging
+* Need to track the flow of data through the recommendation process

+### Implementation Details

+* Added detailed logging at each step of the recommendation process
+* Created a hidden debug panel that appears when errors occur
+* Improved error handling with specific error messages
+* Added traceback information for better troubleshooting
+* Set logging level to DEBUG for more detailed information
+* Enhanced error reporting in the UI with specific error messages
+* Added debug information collection for all key data states

+### Technical Considerations

+* Debug information is hidden during normal operation
+* Debug panel automatically appears when errors occur
+* Comprehensive logging covers all potential failure points
+* Detailed error messages help users understand issues
+* Traceback information helps developers diagnose problems
+* Performance impact is minimal as debug information is only collected when needed

+## Auto-Loading Recommendations

+Verify and ensure recommendations automatically load when technical indicators and options chain data are available.

+### Decision

+Confirm that recommendations are designed to auto-load without requiring a manual button click.

+### Rationale

+* User expected recommendations to load automatically when data is available
+* Manual button clicks add unnecessary friction to the user experience
+* Auto-loading ensures recommendations are always current

+### Implementation Details

+* Verified that the recommendation callback is triggered by:
+  * Technical indicators data changes
+  * Options chain data changes
+  * Timeframe dropdown changes
+  * Update interval triggers
+  * Streaming options data updates
+* Confirmed no manual "Generate Recommendations" button exists in the UI
+* Enhanced logging to track callback triggers and data availability

+### Technical Considerations

+* Auto-loading depends on proper data flow through the application
+* Recommendations update automatically when any input data changes
+* This approach ensures recommendations are always in sync with the latest data
+* Error handling prevents auto-loading when required data is missing